ClanAODDev/aod_site_v2/resources/views/division/content/Once-Human.md

 ## Apply to division

-In order to be eligible for membership in the Battlefield division, you must meet the following criteria:
+In order to be eligible for membership in the Once Human division, you must meet the following criteria:

 *   Be at least 18 years of age
 *   Be on TeamSpeak whenever you are in-game
 *   Wear AOD tags (as directed) in any title we support
 *   Be friendly to all other members and server players

-We’ll see **YOU** on the battlefield!